Deed: Requirements

+Section 46(2) of the UK's Companies Act 2006 states that a document executed as a deed by a company is presumed to be delivered upon execution, but this presumption can be rebutted if a contrary intention is proved.

 Conditions attached to the acceptance of a deed are known as covenants.
 A deed indented or indenture is one executed in two or more parts according to the number of parties, which were formerly separated by cutting in a curved or indented line known as the chirograph.
 A deed poll is one executed in one part, by one party, having the edge polled or cut even, and includes simple grants and appointments.

+Specialties

+In some jurisdictions, specialties have a liability limitation period of double that of a simple contract and allow for a third party beneficiary to enforce an undertaking in the deed, thereby overcoming the doctrine of privity.
+Specialties, as a form of contract, are bilateral and can therefore be distinguished from covenants, which, being also under seal, are unilateral promises.

 Deeds of conveyance

-General and special warranty

-In the transfer of real estate, a deed conveys ownership from the old owner (the grantor) to the new owner (the grantee), and can include various warranties.
+In the transfer of real estate, a deed conveys ownership from the old owner (the grantor) to the new owner (the grantee).

+General and special warranty deeds

+Deeds for real estate transfer can include various warranties.
 The precise name and nature of these warranties differ by jurisdiction.
 Often, however, the basic differences between them is the degree to which the grantor warrants the title.
 The grantor may give a general warranty of title against any claims, or the warranty may be limited to only claims which occurred after the grantor obtained the real estate.
 The latter type of deed is usually known as a special warranty deed.
 While a general warranty deed was normally used for residential real estate sales and transfers, special warranty deeds are becoming more common and are more commonly used in commercial transactions.